Dr Cristina Delgado-Garcia

 Biography

-I joined the Theatre Studies team at Glasgow in 2018, having previously worked at the University of Birmingham, the University of Leeds and Manchester Metropolitan University.
-I hold a PhD in Theatre Studies (Aberystwyth) and a Postgraduate Certificate in Academic Practice (Birmingham), and I am a Fellow of the Higher Education Academy.
 Originally from Barcelona, Spain, I arrived to theatre scholarship enjoying the scenic route.
 I completed a BA in Journalism and a BA in English Philology (both at Universitat Autònoma de Barcelona) and an MA in Post-1900s Literatures, Theories and Cultures (Manchester).
-My first professional experiences were in supporting the organisation and delivery of international music festivals and, later, in the radio as a DJ, arts magazine programme host and broadcast journalist (news editor, presenter and producer).
-This academic and professional background was crucial in the development of my research interests in dramatic histories and new developments, contemporary experimental theatre in dialogue with other visual and performing arts, and the relationship of both to current affairs.
-These continue to be at the heart of my research.
+My first professional experiences were as a producer in international festivals and, later, as a radio host and broadcast journalist (performing arts and news editor, presenter and producer).
+This academic and professional background nurtured my interest in the latest developments in playwriting and dramaturgy, the connections between theatre and other artistic and academic disciplines, and theatre's responses to current affairs - particularly in a UK/European context.
+These interests led me to pursue a PhD in Theatre Studies (on the politics of experimental characterisation in contemporary British theatre), and still continue to be at the heart of my research.
+My subsquent research in and contribution to professional participatory performances with theatre company Quarantine further developed my interest in socially-engaged practice.

 Research interests

 My research specialism is in contemporary British/European theatre since 1990 and its relationship to political and philosophical questions pertinent to our socio-historical conjuncture.
-Much of my research therefore has focused on politically-motivated theatres, but I am also keen to find the political elsewhere in theatre-making.
+Much of my research has focused on politically-motivated theatres, but I am also keen to find the political elsewhere in theatre-making.
 My recent publications and conference presentations have explored the ways in which theatre articulates and anticipates forms of resistance to – or indeed compliance with – hegemonic ideology.
-I have written on contemporary theatre and queer identities, collective agency, dissident understandings of time, the dramaturgical uses of consensus and consent, ecology, and theatrical visions of democracy.
+I have written on contemporary theatre and queer identities, collective agency, dissident understandings of time, the dramaturgical uses of consensus and consent, ecological crisis, and theatrical visions of democracy.

 Grants